mcw-rcc/mcw-rcc.github.io/docs/software/jupyter.md

 ## Import libraries

-The same way as when you're using Python in the Terminal or on a script, you can import libraries in Jupyter notebook, you will have access to the same libraries that you have access to in the command line.
+The same way as when you're using Python in the Terminal or on a script, you can import libraries in Jupyter, you will have access to the same libraries that you have access to in the command line.
 If you need to install a new library, go to the Terminal and login to the cluster.
 Then, load the python module and install the corresponding library.
 For example:

 ```bash
 module load python